 If you own intellectual property, you are responsible for monitoring the way it is used and protecting it against infringement.

-We are consulting on possible options to introduce a disclosure of origin requirement in the patents regime.
+We consulted on possible options to introduce a disclosure of origin requirement in the patents regime.